 There are some specific questions we'd like you to answer (feel free to be brief if you’d prefer to elaborate in other areas):

 - What are some of the most challenging/interesting programming tasks you have worked on?

 - Why do you want to work for Loco2?

 - In what country and timezone do you live?

-- What are your approximate salary expectations? (please state currency.
-If you'd prefer to discuss this during the process that's fine too)
+- What are your approximate salary expectations?
+(Please state currency)

 We welcome applications from everybody, regardless of race, gender, or sexual orientation.